 Queen Elizabeth I of England had been a robust woman all of her life, and a renowned beauty.
 But within the space of 6 months, between 1602 and 1603, her health deteriorated suddenly and she died.
 This article explores how she may have been a victim of the quest for the fashionable ideal of her day.

 Guildford in the county of Surrey, England, is a hub of history and beauty on the banks of the River Wey.
 This article summarises its main attractions, including the Castle Keep, and mentions supernatural activity.

-Accounts of identity theft have grown more and more hair-raising in recent times.
-As a victim of this type of fraud, I explore the current situation, and look at measures that the ordinary person can do to guard against identity theft.
+Accounts of identity theft have grown more and more hair-raising in recent years.
+As a victim of this type of fraud, I explore the current situation and look at measures that the ordinary person can take to guard against identity theft.

-English, as we know it, has been in use from about the 1400's.
-However, much of it vocabulary derives from a much older form of the language.
+English, as we know it, has been in use since about the 1400s.
+However, much of its vocabulary derives from a much older form of the language.
 This article traces the ways in which we still use Old English today.

-What with its landscape, geological features and fauna, Iceland is a fascinating country to visit.
-This article outlines a number of the country's less well-known features.
+With its landscape, geological features and fauna, Iceland is a fascinating country to visit.
+This article outlines a number of the country's lesser known fun facts.

 The Lay of the Nine Herbs was an ancient poem, outlining the most popular herbs in Saxon times.
 In my article, I chart the nine herbs in most use today, exploring their uses in cooking and medicine.

 The National Botanic Gardens in Dublin is over 200 years old.
 Join me on this walking tour of the grounds and enjoy these lovely and witty photographs.